jarco0204/inverte-client-react-v1/README.md

 2. npm run start

 ## To test websockets in username/prepare
-1. Open a different terminal window.
+• Assumes that you have Clicked on Select Plate button -> Click on Prepare it button -> url shoudl be username/preapre
-2. Navigate to root of project.
+1. Open a different terminal window (assumes that client and api are running).
-3. npm run webSocketBot
+2. npm run webSocketBot

 # Modules Installed